chzh9311/compound-triangulation-with-co-fixing/README.md

 # Compound Triangulation & Co-fixing

+This is the official implementation of the TMM paper [*Joint-Limb Compound Triangulation With Co-Fixing for Stereoscopic Human Pose Estimation*](https://ieeexplore.ieee.org/abstract/document/10551483).

 *Note: This repository is extended with code for MHAD and joint training.*

 ## File Structure